 3. White vinegar is the key to decalcifying your coffee machine, i.e., ridding it of mineral deposits.
 Fill your coffee maker with a solution of half water and half vinegar.
 With an empty carafe and a clean, empty filter in the basket, turn on the brew cycle; let a few cups run through, and then turn off.
 Let the solution sit for 30 minutes, then restart and complete the cycle.
 Discard the vinegar solution.
 Run two more brew cycles with fresh, clean water.

-4. Wipe down the machine’s exterior with a wet sponge.
+4. Wipe down the machine’s exterior with a wet sponge or even better, a clean paper towel.